Overall Fight Mechanics

 |Stage||Wyvern Boss’s Speed value|

-The wyvern will target a random Ally and spit a fireball, charging its ultimate skill by 1 bar.
+The wyvern will target a random Ally and spit a fireball, charging its ultimate skill by one bar.

-The wyvern will fire an additional time if it does not have at least 2 debuffs of any type during its turn (1-turn bleeds do NOT count toward this, as they fall off at the beginning of the turn).
+The wyvern will fire an additional time if it does not have at least two debuffs of any type during its turn (one-turn bleeds do not count toward this, as they fall off at the beginning of the turn).
 As this counts as an extra attack, it will also charge the wyvern’s skill by an extra bar.
-This Skill is an AoE Tailswipe that puts up a Shield and grants immunity to Speed decreases, but also lowers the wyvern's Speed dramatically.
-It is at this time that players damage the shield and heal up; once the Wyern gets its next turn, it launches a devastating AoE charge attack that usually wipes the team.
+This Skill is an AoE Tailswipe that puts up a Barrier and grants immunity to Speed decreases, but also lowers the wyvern's Speed dramatically.
+It is at this time that players damage the barrier and heal up; once the Wyern gets its next turn, it launches a devastating AoE charge attack that usually wipes the team.

-Because targeting in 1-10 is random, each Hero needs to be built for surviving at least two spit attacks.
+Healthy amounts of Attack, Speed, Crit Chance and Crit Damage are essential to destroying the barrier quickly.
+Because targeting in 1-10 is random, each Hero also needs to be built with some Health and Defense to survive at least two spit attacks.
 We recommend autoing all but Wyvern 10, as this one can be cleared manually to unlock Wyvern 11.
 Once 11 is unlocked, players can build for the different mechanics of that fight.

 Chloe can do jaw-dropping amounts of damage, and can even serve as a DEF breaker with her Exclusive Equipment.
 However, you will likely want at least one other DEF breaker on your team, as Chloe is mostly a sub-DEF breaker due to the cooldown/damage potential of her S3.
 Have her go after your primary DEF breaker if possible.